JNRowe/upoints/README.rst

 can be checked with ``./setup test_code``, and the code examples in the documentation can be tested with ``./setup test_doc`` [#]_.

-.. [#] If you still use Python v2.4 only small changes are required, for
+.. [#] If you still use Python v2.5 only small changes are required, for
-       example to the base class definitions and the unrolling of conditional expressions.
+       example to the property definitions.

 .. [#] Some tests may fail due to rounding errors depending on the
        system the tests are being run on, but such instances should be